Koons History, Family Crest & Coats of Arms

 The surname Koons was first found in Austria, where the family gained a significant reputation for its contributions to the emerging mediaeval society.
 The name became prominent as many branches of the family founded separate houses and acquired estates in various regions, always elevating their social status by their great contributions to society.

-Important Dates for the Koons family
+Early History of the Koons family

 This web page shows only a small excerpt of our Koons research.
 Another 240 words (17 lines of text) covering the years 1540, 1645, 1687, 1700, 1726, 1748, 1770, 1775, 1806, 1849, and 1857 are included under the topic Early Koons History in all our PDF Extended History products and printed products wherever possible.